gregory-kyro/CardioGenAI/README.md

 ```

 - `input_smiles (str)`: The input SMILES string of the compound that you seek to optimize for reduced cardiotoxicity.
 - `herg_activity (tuple or str)`: hERG activity for which to filter.
-If the entry is a string, it must be either 'blockers' or non-blockers'.
+If the entry is a string, it must be either 'blockers' or 'non-blockers'.
 If it is a tuple, it must indicate a range of activity values.
 - `nav_activity (tuple or str)`: NaV1.5 activity for which to filter.
-If the entry is a string, it must be either 'blockers' or non-blockers'.
+If the entry is a string, it must be either 'blockers' or 'non-blockers'.
 If it is a tuple, it must indicate a range of activity values.
 - `cav_activity (tuple or str)`: CaV1.2 activity for which to filter.
-If the entry is a string, it must be either 'blockers' or non-blockers'.
+If the entry is a string, it must be either 'blockers' or 'non-blockers'.
 If it is a tuple, it must indicate a range of activity values.
 - `n_generations (int)`: The number of optimized drug candidates to generate.
 Default is 100.
 - `device (str)`: The device to use for the optimization.
 Must be either 'gpu' or 'cpu'.
 Default is 'gpu'.